Get Happy!! (Elvis Costello album): Side one

-Opening track "Love for Tender", a deliberate misquote of "Love Me Tender" by Elvis Presley, is an upbeat R&B track that immediately demonstrates the soul influence with a James Jamerson-style bass and Motown-era handclaps and percussion.
+Opening track "Love for Tender" is an upbeat R&B track that demonstrates the soul influence with a James Jamerson-style bass and Motown-era handclaps and percussion.
 The rushed song uses thematic punning to reference both affection and monetary advances.
-A reworking of the Armed Forces outtake "Clean Money", Costello stated that he used the same "You Can't Hurry Love" riff that the Jam used for "Town Called Malice" that was a UK number one in 1982.
+A reworking of the Armed Forces outtake "Clean Money", Costello stated that he used the same "You Can't Hurry Love" riff that the Jam used for "Town Called Malice", a 1982 UK number one.
 Nelson found the opening lines ("You won't take my love for tender?") set a precedent for the entire album, in which "one clever but fractious phrase after another unspools as though autogenerated from a demented mail-order catalog".
 "Opportunity" is the first of several cryptic songs on the album.
-The partly autobiographical number contains numerous references to being watched or under surveillance, which the narrator is powerless to do anything about except wait for opportunities to come.
-In his 1989 book Elvis Costello: God's Comic, Gouldstone gives an interpretation of the song as "a dissident aside on the values and organisation of post-war Britain".
-Perone highlights the track as showcasing Costello's skills as a guitar player.
+The partly autobiographical number contains references to being watched or under surveillance, which the narrator is powerless to do anything about except wait for opportunities to come.
+Gouldstone gives an interpretation of the song as "a dissident aside on the values and organisation of post-war Britain".

-Employing a punk-ska groove, "The Imposter" is the narrator's attack on a man who has won the affection over a woman he is also in love with; to the narrator, he is an 'imposter' and is surprised no one else sees it.
-AllMusic's Stewart Mason argued the track is Nieve's finest performance on record.
-"Secondary Modern" employs a slower soul groove with downbeat lyrics that Gouldstone finds "enigmatic".
+"The Imposter" is the narrator's attack on a man who has won the affection over a woman he is also in love with; to the narrator, he is an 'imposter' and is surprised no one else sees it.
+The tracks employs a punk-ska groove.
+"Secondary Modern" utilises a slower soul groove with downbeat lyrics.
 Like other tracks, the narrator pleas for a woman to accept him.
-Interpreting the phrase "secondary modern"–former schools for children that failed grammar school–Gouldstone finds that the phrase might have appealed to Costello due to its "secondary importance" in modern times, which is the final fate of most of his songs' characters.
+Interpreting the phrase "secondary modern" – schools for children that failed grammar school – Gouldstone finds that the phrase might have appealed to Costello due to its "secondary importance" in modern times, which is the final fate of most of his songs' characters.